eeue56/meta-elm/README.md

 # meta-elm

 Welcome to meta-elm!
 In here, we will look at examples of how to abuse Elm to make it work for meta-programming.
+Note the word _abuse_.
+Don't do any of this for anything other than research or experiments!

 For example, a implementation of fmap: